To deliver the highest quality healthcare in a compassionate and nurturing environment throughout Aroostook County

 We are a community of providers committed to excellence in patient-centered healthcare and to improving the lives of those we serve.
 We are actively engaged in advancing the health and wellness needs of people in Aroostook County, including the unserved and underserved.

-For over 38 years Pines Health Services has provided care to a service area population numbering about 35,000 people.
-Pines Health Services has a dedicated, volunteer Board of Directors and a strong, supportive relationship with Cary Medical Center.
-Pines providers are active members of Cary’s Medical Staff and work closely together to deliver seamless health and wellness services to every patient we serve.
+For over 30 years Pines Health Services has provided care to a service area population numbering about 35,000 people.
+Pines Health Services has a dedicated, volunteer Board of Directors, and a strong, supportive relationship with Cary Medical Center.
+Pines physicians are active members and leaders of Cary’s Medical Staff.

-As an employee of Pines Health Services, the successful OB/Gyn candidate will receive a competitive salary, generous health and welfare benefits package, professional liability insurance, CME reimbursement, relocation assistance, and education loan repayment, if applicable.
-The physician will also receive an annual allowance for licensing, DEA registration, professional society membership, and medical journal subscriptions.
+As an employee of Pines Health Services, the successful Orthopedic Surgery candidate will receive a competitive salary, generous health and welfare benefits package, professional liability insurance, CME reimbursement, relocation assistance, and education loan repayment, if applicable.
+Physicians also receive an annual allowance for licensing, DEA registration, professional society membership, and medical journal subscriptions.
 Immigration assistance provided by expert legal counsel is provided at the expense of the practice for candidates needing a J-1 waiver, H-1B visa or green card.

-- Access to Cary Medical Center outpatient clinics including diabetes counseling and nutritional therapy
+- Access to Cary Medical Center outpatient clinics including Cardiology, Pulmonary, Hematology/Oncology, Endocrinology, Neurosurgical, Ear, Nose and Throat, Pediatric Cardiology, Pediatric Nephrology, Pediatric Gastroenterology, Podiatry, and Rheumatology, along with diabetes counseling and nutritional therapy

 Qualifications of applicants: